310mc/https-310mc.github.io-tl/source/_posts/wedding_march/wedding_march.md

 tags:
 - Yuumasu
 - Story Index
 description: "[ES!!]
-Chiaki and Jun decide to plan their own bridal project.
+Chiaki and Jun are to plan their own bridal project.
 They head off to have a “Bridal Field Trip” along with people willing to help them with the project."
 permalink: wedding_march/
 ---
 <div class="preview-wrapper reverse" style="--storyColor:#5ac189;--storyColor-rgb:90,193,137;--storyColor-h:147.4;--storyColor-s:45.4%;--storyColor-l:55.5%;">